PACE: A Personalized Adaptive Curriculum Engine for 9-1-1 Call-taker Training: PACE for 9-1-1 Call-taking Training

 \subsection{PACE Runtime}

 The complete PACE runtime proceeds in two phases: (1) \textit{Cold Start Phase}: During $t = 1, \ldots, N_0$, PACE silently observes trainee performance on externally-assigned scenarios without making recommendations.
 This phase accumulates observations to initialize beliefs and estimate learning dynamics.
 We set $N_0 = 15$ based on local training logistics; and (2) \textit{Adaptive Phase}, see Figure \ref{fig:pace}: From session $N_0 + 1$ onward, PACE actively selects batches with contextual bandit after observing learning outcomes and estimating learning dynamics.
-See detailed algorithmic description in Appendix.